From the Desk of the School Nurse

-I would like to inform you of the rules and regulations that govern the Nurse's Office and help insure quality health services for your child.
+Please review the rules and regulations that govern the Nurse's Office to help ensure quality health services for your child.

 MEDICATION IN SCHOOL

 - No medication may be brought to school by a child.

 - No medication will be sent home with a child.